OWASP/Docker-Security/D01 - Secure User Mapping.md

 The catch using namespaces is that you can only run one namespace at a time.
 If you run user namespacing you e.g. can't use network namespacing on the same host [6].
 Also, all your containers on a host will be defaulted to it, unless you explicitly configure this differently per container.

+In any case use user IDs which haven't been taken yet.
+If you e.g. run a service in a container which maps outside the container to a `systemd` user, this is not necessarily better.

 ## How can I find out?